 Cow’s milk.
 Introducing cow’s milk before 4 months may increase risk of AOM.

 Allergies.
-Although most AOM follows viral infection, food and other environmental allergies can result in chronic otitis media in 35% to 40% of cases.
+Although most AOM follows a viral URI, food and other environmental allergies can lead to chronic otitis media in 35% to 40% of cases.
 Diets that eliminate foods suspected of causing allergy have resulted in improvement in 86% of affected children, and most relapse when the offending foods are reintroduced.
 These occurrences may be related to immunoglobulin G (IgG)-food antigen complexes, particularly those of cow’s milk protein.
 A cohort study with 260 children found that those with cow’s milk allergy experienced significantly more recurrent otitis media.

 Nutritional status.
-Some children with otitis media have evidence of poor antioxidant status, , suggesting that inadequate nutritional status may increase risk or prolong the condition.
-Specifically, low zinc, iron, vitamin A, and vitamin D levels are associated with AOM, , and micronutrient supplementation in populations with poor nutrition has shown to be beneficial.
-Antioxidant-rich and nutrient-dense fruits and berries may be protective.
+Some children with AOM have evidence of poor antioxidant status, suggesting that inadequate nutritional status may increase risk or prolong the condition., Specifically, low zinc, iron, vitamin A, and vitamin D levels are associated with AOM, and micronutrient supplementation in populations with poor nutrition has shown to be beneficial.,, Antioxidant-rich and nutrient-dense fruits and berries may be protective.

-Consider an elimination diet.
+Consider an elimination diet to wean out potential culprits.
 For guidelines, see Anaphylaxis and Food Allergy chapter.